jhesch/dirty-bits/README.md

 ### `base`

-The commit SHA or tag that represents the state of the repository before the event that triggered the action.
+The commit SHA, branch or tag name that represents the state of the repository before the event that triggered the action.
 By default `base` is automatically detected.
 Mutually required with `head`.

 ### `head`

-The commit SHA or tag that represents the state of the repository at the event that triggered the action.
+The commit SHA, branch or tag name that represents the state of the repository at the event that triggered the action.
 By default `head` is automatically detected.
 Mutually required with `base`.

 ## Outputs